 - Graph cylinders in all four blocks by diameter and height

-- Use cylinders on balance scale
+- Use cylinders on a balance scale

 - Sensorial Pattern Cards from Montessori Services or Sensorial Pattern Cards for download from Montessori Printshop

-- Play “which piece missing?”
+- Play “which piece is missing?”

 - Head over to Google Images and utilize the many resources on the internet giving examples of various patterns to create with the Pink Tower and Brown Stair.
-Search for “Pink Tower and Broad Stair Extensions” and many fantastic ideas will pop up.
+Search for “Pink Tower and Broad Stair Extensions,” and many fantastic ideas will pop up.
 Or use Sensorial Pattern Cards from Montessori Services or Sensorial Pattern Cards for download from Montessori Printshop.

-- Invite the child to sketch the Pink Tower/Broad Stair or to color in a print out of the pattern/tower/stair.
+- Invite the child to sketch the Pink Tower/Broad Stair or to color in a printout of the pattern/tower/stair.

-- Have child trace cubes or prisms, color in, then cut or pin poke out to create a 2D tower/stair.
+- Have the child trace cubes or prisms, color in, then cut or pin poke out to create a 2D tower/stair.

 - Marble run with the Broad Stair and/or the Pink Tower (Children LOVE this one!)

-- Build a maze, then have the child tip toe through the maze
+- Build a maze, then have the child tip-toe through the maze

 - Use a blindfold